The self-similar evolution of stationary point processes via persistent homology: Proof of the packing relation

 \end{lem}

 \begin{proof} Let $A\in\mathcal{B}^n_b$ and $X:= X_{\xi_\omega}(A)$.
 For all $x\in \conv(X)$ we set

-Clearly, $d_X$ is Lipschitz with Lipschitz constant 1.
-By the nerve theorem \cite{bjorner1995topological}, for any $r>0$ the sublevel set $d_X^{-1}[0,r]$ and the \v{C}ech complex $\check{C}_r(X)$ have isomorphic homology groups with homology groups of $d_X^{-1}[0,r]$ computed via singular homology.
-In particular, the persistence modules of both corresponding filtrations are isomorphic. $\conv(X)$ being bounded implies bounded degree-$(n+\delta)$ total persistence of the filtration $(d_X^{-1}[0,r])_r$ for all $\delta>0$, see Appendix \ref{AppendixBoundedTotalPersistence}.
-Then, as in Proposition \ref{PropPolynomialGrowth} there exists a constant $c>0$, such that
+The function $d_X$ is Lipschitz with Lipschitz constant 1.
+By the nerve theorem~\cite{bjorner1995topological}, for any $r>0$ the sublevel set $d_X^{-1}[0,r]$ and the \v{C}ech complex $\check{C}_r(X)$ have isomorphic homology groups with homology groups of $d_X^{-1}[0,r]$ computed via singular homology.
+In particular, the persistence modules of both corresponding filtrations are isomorphic. $\conv(X)$ being bounded implies bounded degree-$(n+\delta)$ total persistence of the filtration $(d_X^{-1}[0,r])_r$ for all $\delta>0$, see \Cref{AppendixBoundedTotalPersistence}.
+Then, as in \Cref{PropPolynomialGrowth} there exists a constant $c>0$, such that

 with $\amp(d_X)=\max_{x\in \conv(X)}d_X(x)$.
 Note that $\amp(d_X)=d_{\max,\omega}(A)$, so we obtain the desired result for the filtration of \v{C}ech complexes. \end{proof}